npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_transferring_money.md

 ## To complete a transfer from an off-budget account to a budget one:

-1. In the blue navigation pane on the left, select a budget account to which you just made a transfer. <br/>This opens a list of account transactions.
+1. In the navigation pane on the left, select a budget account to which you just made a transfer. <br/>This opens a list of account transactions.

 2. In the transactions list, follow the notifications and assign a [budget category](mydoc_about_categories) to the transfer transaction in one of the following ways:
     *  Click the **Category** field and select a category from the drop-down list.
-    *  Click the orange **Info** button {% include inline_image.html file="Information_i_orange_button.png" alt="Info button" %} and select a category in the pop-up box that appears.
+    *  Click the **Info** button {% include inline_image.html file="Information_i_orange_button.png" alt="Info button" %} and select a category in the pop-up box that appears.
         {% include image.html file="TransferNotification.png" alt="Finishing the transfer transaction" %}

 3. Click **Done**.